JoshDoug/Notes/Java/JavaSE/JShell.md

   * `/set feedback concise` - lowers the amount of feedback
   * `/set feedback normal` - set default feedback
   * `/set feedback verbose` - set verbose feedback, same as starting JShell with `-v` option
+* `/vars` - list currently active variables, to see more options tab complete after enterings the command
+  * `/vars -all`
+  * `/vars -start` - no startup variables are set by default in JDK9
+  * `/vars 1` or `/vars $1` - list snippet 1 which is a variable, both options can be used, difference between them is unclear.
+* `/methods` - list currently active methods.
+Sames as `/vars`, `/methods` has `-all` and `-start` options as well as options to select specific method snippets

 ## Forward References